Exercise after Back Surgery with Pilates

 This position will help to release any stress or tension in the shoulders and lower back.

-Sitting with neutral spine is also a good way to do exercise after back surgery with the back still somewhat supported.
+Sitting with neutral spine is also a good way to do exercises following back surgery with your back still somewhat supported.

-This may be the hardest way to exercise after back surgery because you will need to have the strength in your muscles to support an upright posture without help from a floor or chair.
+This may be the hardest way to exercise with back pain because you will need to have the strength in your muscles to support an upright posture without help from a floor or chair.

 When you are standing or walking you can first line the body up against a wall to find neutral spine.